The Tenant Bill of Rights is a tenant-led campaign to win stronger protections for renters in Madison.

 What does this mean?

-Right to Privacy and Self-Determination: The right to live in their rental unit without interference, and the right to control how their personal information is used and disclosed
+Right to Self-Determination: The right to live in their rental unit without interference, and the right to control how their personal information is used and disclosed

 This looks like: